lukaswittmann/cosmo_surface_viewer/README.md

 # COSMO Surface Viewer

-Build colored surface charge surfaces from ORCA's `.cpcm` files and view or render them.
+Build colored surface charge or potential surfaces from ORCA's `.cpcm` files and view or render them.

 Features
 - Parses `.cpcm` to points, potentials, areas, and sphere owners